TheProgrammare/Tolza/README.md

 # explicit Capabilities

-Access toa variable is based on **explicit capabilities** for better code safety.
+Access to a variable is based on **explicit capabilities** for better code safety.
 | capability | function |
 |-|-|
 | `ref` | shared reading |